OpenAgricultureFoundation/openag-electrical/prj/pfc-edu/v4.0/README.md

 ## Electrical Design

-- Files here can be delivered to a contract manufacturer for PCB production.
-BOM, Gerber files, PCB schematic, and PCB board (Eagle) files are contained in this repo.
+- Files here can be delivered to a contract manufacturer for PCB production. - BOM
+- Gerber files
+- PCB schematic (Eagle)
+- PCB board (Eagle)